Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The Coulomb forces in the periodic boundary condition are used to study water and hydrate (Ref.
 9, "vitroid").
 In this directory, on the other hand, the short-range and long-range Coulomb forces are used for a large system in periodic p3m_perform routines with high accuracy in Sec.(2), and also the non-periodic boundary conditions are utilized in Sec.(3).
-The simulation codes of this directory are updated recently.
+The simulation codes of this directory are updated.

 [1] Periodic system, the prototype